dials/dials/doc/sphinx/documentation/tutorials/3DED/MyD88.rst

    distance: 2.193

-Those with experience with DIALS might know that distances in laboratory space in the program are measured in millimetres [*]_.
-This is evident from an earlier line, ``pixel_size:{0.055,0.055}`` in which we see that the pixel size of the Timepix detector is 0.055 mm, or 55 µm, as expected.
+Those with experience with DIALS might know that laboratory space distances in the program are measured in millimetres [*]_.
+This is evident from an earlier line, ``pixel_size:{0.055,0.055}`` in which we see that the pixel size of the Timepix detector is 0.055 mm, i.e. 55 µm, as expected.

 .. [*] except for the wavelength, which is in Ångströms.

-Here we see a general problem with the SMV_ format used for these images.
-The format definition is not rigorous, so there is no way to know what units are in use.
-Despite that fact that almost all known SMV formats use millimetres for detector distance, this is not enforced, and we have clearly found an exception.
+Here we see a general problem with the SMV_ file format used for these images.
+The format definition is not rigorous, so there is no way to *be sure* what units are in use.
+Despite that fact that almost all known SMV formats use millimetres for detector distance, this is not enforced by any standard, and we have clearly found an exception.

 .. _SMV: https://strucbio.biologie.uni-konstanz.de/ccp4wiki/index.php/SMV_file_format